tsouche/learn-docker/tutorial.md

 We will use here `docker-compose-part5-1.yml`, a modified version of the previous `docker-compose-part3.yml`.
 The only thing new here is the peer service to web, named visualizer.
 Notice two new things here:

-- a volumes key, giving the visualizer access to the host’s socket file

-for Docker, and
+* a volumes key, giving the visualizer access to the host’s socket file for Docker, and

-- a placement key, ensuring that this service only ever runs on a swarm

-manager -- never a worker.
-That’s because this container, built from an

-open source project created by Docker, displays Docker services running

-on a swarm in a diagram.
+* a placement key, ensuring that this service only ever runs on a swarm manager -- never a worker.
+That’s because this container, built from an open source project created by Docker, displays Docker services running on a swarm in a diagram.

-We talk more about placement constraints and volumes in a moment.
+We will talk more about placement constraints and volumes in a moment.

-Make sure your shell is configured to talk to myvm1:
+Make sure your shell is configured to talk to `myvm1`:

-- Run docker-machine ls to list machines and make sure you are connected

-to myvm1, as indicated by an asterisk next to it.
+* Run docker-machine ls to list machines and make sure you are connected to `myvm1`, as indicated by an asterisk next to it.

-- If needed, re-run "docker-machine env myvm1", then run the following
+* If needed, re-run "docker-machine env myvm1", then run the following

 command to configure the shell: